 You will need the Medical Certificate of Cause of Death (issued by the attending doctor) to register.
 After registration, you'll receive the death certificate — you may want several certified copies, as banks, insurers, and other organisations will each require one.
 You will also receive either a green certificate (for burial) or a form to pass to the crematorium (for cremation), which the funeral director will need.

-Step 3: The Arrangement Meeting with Your Funeral Director
+Step 3: The Funeral Arrangement Meeting — What to Expect

 This is the heart of the planning process.
-Your funeral director will arrange a meeting — at their premises, or at your home if preferred — to go through all the key decisions together.
+Your funeral director will arrange a meeting — at their premises, or at your home if preferred — to go through all the key decisions together, including a full written estimate of costs.
 There is no rush; they will take the time you need.
+If you want to prepare, our funeral cost calculator can help you understand typical prices in your area before the meeting.

 What to bring to the arrangement meeting